It may seem strange to think of somebody going to a podiatry clinic, when they actually have a problem with their back.

 After all, podiatry is the branch of medicine which diagnoses and treats issues related to the lower limbs – heels, toes, feet, ankles and knees.

 And yet I see many patients complaining of leg or heel pain, for example, only to discover that their foot pain is caused by back problems, even though the back itself isn’t hurting!

 When I was in Cubs and Scouts years ago, we used to sing about how the knee bone’s connected to the thigh bone, the thigh bone’s connected to the hip bone, and so on.

 We thought it was just a silly song, however in over twenty years of podiatry practice I have come to realise just how much truth it holds: the body is indeed a series of connective tissues, bones, nerves and systems, that all work in harmony with each other.

-So when a patient is experiencing pain in the heels or legs, it may in fact be something called “referred pain”.
+So when a patient is experiencing foot pain, it could in fact be something called “referred pain”.
 That is, although they may not have pain there, it is actually a back problem which is causing the symptoms in their feet, knees or legs.

 Conversely, lower back pain may actually be related to poor biomechanics of the feet.
 In such cases, a podiatrist may be able to address the back pain, by prescribing certain shoes or orthotics that improve your overall body balance.

 The lumbar region at the base of the spine consists of five vertebrae, which play a really important role in how we use our lower limbs.

-So when a client presents at our podiatry clinic with pain in both heels, we not only check for conditions such as spurs, ligament or tendon damage – but we also need to consider the body as a whole.
+So when a client presents at our podiatry clinic with pain in both feet, we not only check for conditions such as spurs, ligament or tendon damage – but we also need to consider the body as a whole.

 It is extremely rare for a patient to have an identical injury in the same location on both feet at the same time.
 Instead, we usually find that there are lower back issues, or other pathologies such as: